Starts at $195

 *Advanced Diver or higher Certification Required for this Dive if doing by shore.
-Experienced divers only.
+Experienced divers, x1 single ‘one-way’ dive only.
+This dive requires a above average level of fitness for entry/exit.

 Located in the most northern portion of long bay, in view of Maroubra beach, you’ll find Magic Point, one of the best dives in Sydney!
 This dive is mostly done by boat and can be exposed to conditions and swells.
 Shore diving this location is possible but only for the most avid (and fit) divers, as the nearest gear up point is 500 meters away over semi-rocky terrain if doing it by shore, though there is a pretty direct pathway.
 Hence is why most will dive by boat, in which Expedition Dive Picks up from Botany Bay or from Long Bay to accommodate shorter boat trips.